necyberteam/documents/communications-handbook.md

 * Host US-RSE documents and artefacts as needed/appropriate
 * Provide repos for US-RSE sponsored activities

 Repositories under the US-RSE organizational GitHub are publically viewable and branded with the US-RSE logo, making them representative of the organization as a whole.
 Be mindful of this fact and ensure that any repositories here follow the same guidelines as content in the us-rse.org domain.
-New repositories should get agreement from the website committee, even if the repo isn't for the/a website.
+New repositories should get agreement from the website or Steering committee, depending on whether the repository is part of the website.

 US-RSE members are encouraged to use their own personal accounts for new ideas/proposals or things under development.
 The US-RSE GitHub organization is for activities of the US-RSE association rather than a collection of activities of members of the US-RSE association.